krhoda/wildfire-viewer-demo/README.md

 Regardless of how it is run, the static UI will be available at [localhost:4000](http://localhost:4000) and will automatically connect to the server's websocket route.

-The UI consists of a Leaflet-based map centered on North America and a set of pins generated from the WebSocket fire data.
-Each pin, when clicked on, will display the name of the incident.
+The UI consists of a Leaflet-based map centered on North America and a set of pins and (if available) perimeters generated from the WebSocket fire data, if either a pin or perimeter is clicked, it will show the name of the incident.

 The actual UI is housed in the `ui` folder, the build command found in `ui`'s `package.json` replaces the contents of the repo's `server/priv/static` with the output of the UI build (along with some vendored images which are used by the map).
 By combining the WebSocket server with a route to serve the static files that make up the UI, it's a very simple application from a deployment perspective.

 This service could easily be packaged in a docker container, or is currently so simple, it could just be built and SCP'd.